 Ensuring that students in each program area have adequate program support and co-curricular opportunities to connect with other students and professionals on a regular basis.

+Directing admission and retention of undergraduate students

+Promotion of the undergraduate program and recruitment of undergraduate students

 Assigning teaching responsibilities and scheduling all undergraduate classes (CRD, CSM, NLM, PRM and TDM) for the fall, spring and summer sessions (and on-line/hybrid class schedules) in consultation with faculty members and with the approval of the School Director.

 Evaluating the performance and advising on the hiring or appointment of adjunct faculty and faculty associates.